Trusted WordPress tutorials, when you need them most.

 How Plugins Affect a Site’s Load Time

-So, while WordPress plugins add amazing features, they also consume resources that can affect your site’s loading speed.
+So, while WordPress plugins are amazing for adding features, they also use your website’s resources, and this can affect your site’s loading speed.

 WordPress Caching Plugin